 • Records from feeder schools, baseline assessments etc.

-• National curriculum results from KS1 SATs and year 3,4,5 optional SATs
+• National curriculum results from KS1 SATs and other tests

 • Target setting

-• Use of PIVATs when applicable to track small steps made by pupils
+• Use of the Brackenfield Model, when applicable, to track small steps made by pupils

 • Year 4 times table test

 The school adopts the levels of intervention as described in the SEND Code of Practice.

 The Code of Practice advocates a graduated response to meeting pupils’ needs.

 Any pupils who are falling outside of the range of expected academic progress will be monitored and assessments will be made as described above to determine if further intervention is required.

 8.1_Quality First Teaching